-If a different method is used for writing the serial EEPROM, in order to perform soft resets, twos-complement checksum must be written for the Remote Terminal at 0x01C0 and the Monitor Terminal at 0x005C.
+If a different method is used for writing the serial EEPROM, in order to perform soft resets, twos-complement checksum must be written for the Remote Terminal at 0x01C0.

 A compatible serial EEPROM uses a SPI interface for byte-access read and write operations.
 Sixteen-bit register and RAM values are stored as upper and lower bytes in the EEPROM, in "big endian" fashion.
 For example, the upper byte for register address 0x0000 is stored at EEPROM address 0x0000 while the lower byte is stored at EEPROM address 0x0001.
 A 16K x 8 EEPROM is required to store the entire 8K x 16 address range.